 Gift finders engage shoppers in a conversation, ask a few questions about the gift recipient’s personality, and immediately provide them with gifting ideas, helping even the most indecisive gift shopper on their way to the perfect gift – in a pain-free way.

 An interactive gift guide can help your store reach its full potential

-Part of the reason why online retail is in such a healthy position is that savvy companies have become much more responsive to their customer’s pain points and are investing time and resources to make the gift shopping experience as frictionless of path to purchase as possible for their customers.
+Part of the reason why online retail is in such a healthy position is that savvy companies have become much more responsive to their customer’s pain points and are investing time and resources to make the gift shopping experience as frictionless of a path to purchase as possible for their customers.

-While competitors may differentiate their holiday campaigns based on discounts, which lower their profit margins, it’s your opportunity to stand out as a trusted source and attract more customers by offering an easier and more rewarding gift shopping experience.
+While competitors may differentiate their holiday campaigns based on discounts, which lower their profit margins, it’s your opportunity to stand out as a trusted source and attract more customers by offering an easier and more rewarding gift-shopping experience.

 When should your holiday gift finder go live?

 When planning the launch of your interactive gift guide you may fall foul of leaving it too late.

 In 2019, online sales on Black Friday reached $7.4 billion and Cyber Monday hit $9.4 billion, with 33% of sales being purchased via a smartphone according to Adobe Analytics.
 Cyber Monday 2019 was the biggest online shopping day in the history of US e-commerce-and with the acceleration of ecommerce adoption and usage due to the COVID-19 pandemic, this number is likely to grow even more in 2020.